 Other people’s opinions and incidents do not define you.
 The only person who can define you is you alone.
 An effective way to do this is to praise yourself daily and boost your self-esteem.
 The higher self-esteem you have, the more resilience you will develop against rejection.

-The most effective way to overcoming rejection once and for all is to reprogram the subconscious mind to work with you and not against you using Rapid Transformational Therapy® (RTT®), a complete solution-based treatment created by celebrity therapist Marisa Peer over 30 years of working with people all over the world.
+The most effective way to overcoming rejection once and for all is to reprogram the subconscious mind to work with you and not against you using Rapid Transformational Therapy® (RTT®), a complete solution-based approach created by celebrity therapist Marisa Peer over 30 years of working with people all over the world.

 Rapid Transformational Therapy® (RTT®) combines the most powerful aspects of hypnosis, psychotherapy, cognitive-behavioral therapy, and more to help release your fears.
 It helps you go deep into your subconscious mind, access the root causes of issues you have been struggling with, and change the stories, words, and pictures in your mind.